Expect the unexpected: augmented mixture models for black-hole-population studies: The augmented mixture model

 where $p(\Theta|\mathbf{d}_{\zeta_i = M+1},\mathbb{D},\mathbf{z}, \alpha_\textsc{dp})$ is given by Eq.~\eqref{eq:factorised_posterior} and

 The posterior distribution for $\boldsymbol{\phi}$ is the same as Eq.~\eqref{eq:phi_posterior}:

-In this derivation we tacitly assumed that the parametric models have completely disjoint sets of parameters.
-If this is not the case, the only care to be taken is that the models sharing at least one parameter have to be inferred jointly.
+In this derivation, we tacitly assumed that the parametric models have completely disjoint sets of parameters.
+If this is not the case, the models sharing at least one parameter have to be inferred jointly.